-Solicitor struck off for false legal aid claims
+Case example: solicitor struck off for false legal aid claims

 In 2018, a solicitor was struck off for seeking payment from the Legal Aid Agency for fictional cases.
 The solicitor had created false attendance notes for 30 non-existent mental health hearings.
 They had claimed £22,600 for these cases.